 Transplanting trees could save the environment and a much needed process for the current world.
+At Evergreen tree trimming and removal service we offer tree transpanting service in and aroung Pleasanton.
 We found an interesting article about it in the book called “TREE AND SHRUB GARDENING FOR NORTHERN CALIFORNIA” by “Bob Tanem” and “Don Williamson”, Here is an excerpt of the article.

 PLANTING BARE-ROOT STOCK

 Remove the plastic and sawdust from the roots.
 Fan out the roots and center the plant over the central mound in the hole.
 The central mound for bare-root stock should be cone-shaped and larger than the mound for other types of plant stock.
 Use the cone to help spread out and support the roots.
 The hole for bare-root stock should be a little deeper than the fully extended roots and wide enough to work comfortably in.
 Amend the backfill soil as mentioned above.

 When the plant is standing in the hole straight up, now is the time to replace the soil.
 Backfill should reach the same depth the plant was grown at previously, or just above the root-ball.
 If planting into a heavier soil, raise the plant about 1” to improve surface drainage, allowing water to move away from the crown and roots.
 Keep graft unions above-ground if your plant is grafted stock.
 If you have amended the backfill soil, ensure it is well mixed before putting it into the hole.